New research reveals the most stressful London borough to work in

-We at SpaSeekers.com analysed social media to track which areas of the capital are suffering the most when it comes to mental health.
-We tracked a total of 24,000 mentions of the words stress and anxiety across London between January and September 2018*.
+Here at SpaSeekers.com, we gathered data from social media to find out which areas of the capital are suffering the most when it comes to mental health.
+We analysed a total of 24,000 mentions of the words ‘stress’ and ‘anxiety’ across London from January through to September 2018.

-Based on mentions of stress and anxiety across various social media platforms, we found that the top 20 most stressed boroughs in the capital are as follows:
+Based on mentions of stress and anxiety across various social media platforms, we found that the top 20 most stressful boroughs of London to work in, are as follows:

-Westminster topped the list as the most stressed-out London borough, with 12,808 mentions of stress and anxiety across social media channels.
+The borough of Westminster topped the list as the most stressed-out area of London, with 12,808 mentions of stress and anxiety across social media channels.
 Home to the Palace of Westminster, the central borough is the workplace for many government workers, which may have been a prime contributor to the higher levels of stress recorded in the area.

-Data in Hackney shows 874 mentions of stress and anxiety since the new year began, while Camden was close behind with 868.
+Results show that those working in Hackney totalled 874 mentions of stress and anxiety since the new year began, while Camden was close behind with 868.
 Hipster-friendly Lambeth came in fourth, with 804 mentions.

 The heatmap above demonstrates that the most central areas of London are the ones that tend to have higher levels of stress, except for Hillingdon further out in West London, which lands at ninth on the list with 462 stress-related social media mentions.

-At the other end of the scale, Barking and Dagenham came out as the least stressed borough – a mere 34 mentions of our tracked hashtags put it in 33rd place.
+At the other end of the scale, Barking and Dagenham came out as the least stressed borough with a mere 34 mentions of our tracked hashtags put it in 33rd place.

-According to HSE, those working in public administration and defence had higher than average levels of stress within the workplace, with over 2,000 reported cases per 100,000 employees.
+According to the HSE, people with careers in public administration and defence were found to have higher than average stress levels, with over 2,000 reported cases per 100,000 employees.

-The report by The Telegraph also highlighted the most common cause of work-related stress was working long hours, with office politics and customer/client satisfaction also key contributors.
-Workers earning more than £40k per annum were also more likely to suffer from mental health issues as a result of their jobs.
+A report published in The Telegraph highlighted the most common causes of work-related stress.
+The stressors included, but were not limited to; customer and client satisfaction, office politics and working long hours.
+Individuals earning more than £40k per annum were also found more likely to suffer from mental health issues as a result of their jobs.

-Today, employers are under more pressure than ever before to provide their staff with a comfortable and supportive environment that remains as stress-free as possible.
-There is even a nationwide campaign underway to force all employers to have a mental health first aider in the workplace, led by Leeds-based solicitor and Managing Director of Thrive Law, Jodie Hill.
+These days employers are under more pressure than ever to create a comfortable, supportive and stress-free working environment for their employees.
+There is even a nationwide campaign underway to force all employers to have a designated mental health first aider within the workplace, led by Leeds-based solicitor and Managing Director of Thrive Law, Jodie Hill.

-“We have physical first aiders in the workplace, and yet mental health issues occur more often and cost more to businesses,” said Hill in an interview with the Yorkshire Post.
+“We have physical first aiders in the workplace, and yet mental health issues occur more often and cost more to businesses,” said Jodie Hill, in an interview with The Yorkshire Post.
 “The law is outdated in this area and needs reform.

 “The mental health first aider course only takes two days and costs a few hundred pounds.
 The insight businesses will get into mental health problems and how to effectively manage these will be invaluable.”